giacomo270197/giacomo270197.github.io/assets/posts/Zero2Automated/SecondStage.md

 permalink_name: SecondStage
 ---

-Starting from we left off [in the previous post](/posts/Zero2Automated/SecondStage), we can now go ahead and analyze the dumped executable.
+Starting from where left off [in the previous post](/posts/Zero2Automated/SecondStage), we can now go ahead and analyze the dumped executable.
 First of all, we have a look at what PEStudio has to tell us about it.
 Seems like another `C++` executable. `kernel32.dll` is loaded and several functions are imported from it.

 <a href="/assets/images/Zero2Automated/ss1.png"><img src="/assets/images/Zero2Automated/ss1.png" margin="0 250px 0" width="100%"/></a>